kgaughan/blog/content/esperanto-orthography.rst

 ======== ============

 The spelling is still as unambiguous as before, but what's been revealed as some nasty consonant clusters in words.
-Take 'scii' and 'matĉo': in this reformed orthography, some unfortunate complex consonant clusters become more
-obvious: 'stsii' and 'mattŝo'.
+Take the aforementioned 'scii' and 'matĉo': in this reformed orthography, some unfortunate complex consonant clusters in these words become more obvious: 'stsii' and 'mattŝo'.

 A good orthography should guard against bad spelling-based borrowings like these by making them obvious.
 The existing orthography does not.